BuGlessRB/remixml/README.md

   shortcut.
 I.e. in Javascript `$._.foo` and `_.foo` will both refer to the same variable.
 - `flags` is an optional bitmask with:
-   - 1: kill all whitespace.
+   - 1: Kill all whitespace (different than the `-` parameter to strip whitespace per tag).
-   - 4: async processing (compiled code returns a `Promise` instead of a direct abstract).
+   - 4: Asynchronous processing (compiled Remixml code returns a `Promise` instead of a direct abstract).

 Exposed API-list (in NodeJS and the browser):